Acorn - Decorative and functional pulls fitted to the end of the cords on a blind.

 Lift Cords - These are the cords that are used to raise and lower a blind.

 Light Control - All styles of window shades provide a means of light control but in varying degrees.
 From roll up and roll down fabric and bamboo blinds to blinds that tilt and rotate, there is something to suit every application.
 Probably the best blinds for controlling the light are blinds that use horizontal slats (venetian) or vertical louvres (verts) due to their ability to tilt or rotate, and therefore allowing greater control over the amount of light entering a room.

 Light Filtering - From practically see through voiles to complete blackout fabrics the amount of light a fabric will filter depends on the weave, whether it has a special backing or coating and to a lesser extent the colour.

 Lining - Is most commonly used at the back of roman blinds and curtains to give it body and provide protection.
 There is standard lining and blackout lining, which gives better light control and privacy.

 London Blinds - These are really a cross between a roman and an Austrian blind.
 The fullness at the top of the blind is created with pleats instead of gathers.
 The blind is raised and lowered with cords behind the blind but gives a softer effect than the straight folds of a roman.

 Louvre - Refers to the vertical strips, slats or vanes of material that hang from a vertical blind.

 Luxaflex - Suppliers of accessories, components and blinds to the trade.

-- These are blinds that are manufactured to the customers specific measurements.
+Made to Measure Blinds - These are blinds that are manufactured to specific measurements for a perfect fit at the window.
 Also known as custom made and bespoke blinds.